Treefrog/Handbook/Manual/vacations.md

 > Think about the Frogs before you book.
 Don't be selfish.

+### Amount of Vacation

+Every Frog has the same amount of vacation: 2 weeks (or 10 working days).

-Vacations will be allotted on a first-come, first-served basis, subject to Treefrog’s approval.
-All vacation requests must be submitted via the vacation system at least 2 weeks prior to the start of the vacation time.
-Treefrog has the sole discretion to approve or decline the requested vacation dates, based on the impact to company deliverables.
+Vacations will be allotted on a **first-come, first-served** basis, subject to Treefrog’s approval.
+All vacation requests must be submitted via the vacation system at least **2 weeks prior** to the start of the vacation time, to ensure the company can make up for your absence.
+Treefrog has the sole discretion to approve or decline the requested vacation dates, based on the impact to company deliverables. *But we will do everything reasonable to accomodate you, providing it doesn't hurt others or damage Treefrog.

-By law, Frogs must take a minimum of 5 consecutive days vacation in any calendar year.
+By law, Frogs must take a minimum of **5 consecutive days** vacation in any calendar year.
 The remainder of the allotted vacation days may be taken in subsequent requests consisting of (but not limited to) shorter periods.

 Frogs should also NOT take more than 5 consecutive days if possible, to minimize the exhaustion of other team members supporting their absence.
 Holidays over 5 days should be discussed in detail with your Pod leader before approval.

 If circumstances require you to cancel the already approved vacation time, Treefrog has the sole discretion to approve/decline the change in vacation dates.

+If you have any time remaining in December, you must arrange with your Pod leader to take the holidays ASAP.
+We are legally obliged to ensure you take this holiday within the year - and it is easiest if you use your time

+### Your First Year

+- first 3 months
+- cumulative holiday in first year

+### Core Personal Days

+Every Frog will get

+### Tenured Personal Days

 ### Carry Over Time